Kool Moe Dee: Feud with LL Cool J

 Kool Moe Dee conducted a long-running rivalry with fellow New York rapper LL Cool J. Along with other rappers such as MC Shan, Kool Moe Dee claimed that LL had stolen their rap styles.
 He also felt that LL was disrespecting rap pioneers such as Melle Mel and Grandmaster Caz by proclaiming that he was "rap's new grandmaster" without paying due respect to those who came before him.
 He challenged LL on his platinum selling album How Ya Like Me Now on the single of the same name.
 He also took a shot at LL by appearing on the album cover with a jeep in the background with the wheel crushing one of LL's trademark red Kangol hats.
-Although both battled musically, and some could argue contentiously, they both garnered great respect from the world of hip hop.
-The feud persisted, with both MCs proclaiming themselves the victor.

-Here are the songs of both Kool Moe Dee and LL Cool J during the battle: